-This article was prepared for people attending the telescope clinic, organised by the RASC Toronto Centre.
+This article was prepared for people attending the telescope clinic, organised by the RASC, Toronto Centre.
 But it contains information useful for any new or novice telescope user.
 We provide links to RASC Toronto Centre and RASC national resources, good articles by astronomy magazines such as SkyNews and Sky & Telescope, plus a number of other good resources on the internet.

 Getting started in astronomy and getting comfortable with a new telescope can be challenging with new hardware to sort out, strange terms, using one eye, with poorly written user manuals.
 Happily, there are lots of good resources out there.

 An excellent brief article with tips on enjoying astronomy.
 From SkyNews, the Canadian magazine on astronomy.

 A new-ish article by Gary Seronik enntitled "Tips for Choosing Your First Telescope."
 [New!]